dirigeants/klasa/tutorials/CreatingExtendables.md

 }
 ```

-- **appliesTo**: An array of affected properties from Discord.js or Klasa.
+- **appliesTo**: An array of affected classes from Discord.js or Klasa.
 You can find all extendable classes for [Discord.js](https://github.com/hydrabolt/discord.js/blob/master/src/index.js) and [Klasa](https://github.com/dirigeants/klasa/blob/master/src/index.js) in those respective links.
 - **options.name**: The name of the method/property.
 - **options.enabled**: If the extendable should be enabled on start, can be toggled with enable/disable commands.
 - **options.klasa**: If the extendable should target Klasa's classes instead of Discord.js's.

 ## Understanding extend

-The extend method can only be a property, setter, getter, or method.
+The extend method can only be a setter, getter, or method.
 You cannot define multiple in one file as the above example may imply.

 ## Examples